vikrantmehta123/iitm-pdsa-leet-code/Arrays, Lists, Stacks, Queues, Hashing/Questions.md

         return max_length
 ```

+# Leet Code Problems on Linked Lists and Arrays
+Before you jump into these problems, read this:
+1. When solving Linked List problems, **ALWAYS** draw the diagrams.
+2. Whenever you see a Linked List problem, the first thing that you should do is: handle the base / edge cases like an empty linked list or a list with just one node.
+It'll save you a lot of time and stress, especially during the OPPE!

 ## 3. [Rotate List](https://leetcode.com/problems/rotate-list/description/)
 ### 3.1 🔄 Rotation Logic:
 - If $k \gt n$, then the number of effective rotations is: $k = k \mod n$.